Entries must be no longer than 90 seconds.

 Submissions must be free of advertisements.

-Each of the top ten submissions will be featured in The International 2016 Battle Pass for a final selection process by the Battle Pass community, and the winning entries will be announced and showcased on the screens and stage of The International 2016.
+Each of the top submissions will be featured in The International 2019 Battle Pass for a final selection process by the Battle Pass community, and the winning entries will be announced and showcased on the screens and stage of The International 2019.
 Valve will award $25,000 to 1st place; $10,000 to 2nd place; $5,000 to 3rd place; and $500 to each of the other seven finalists.
+If your video is selected to appear in The International 2019 Battle Pass, you will be contacted via the email address registered to the Steam account(s) linked on the Videos workshop page.

 How do I upload a submission?